osisoft/AVEVA-Adapter/shared-content/configuration/system-and-adapter.md

 ## Retrieve system and adapter configuration

-The entire application configuration can be retrieved by issuing the following cURL command:
+The entire application configuration can be retrieved by entering the following cURL command:

    ```bash
     curl -X GET "http://localhost:5590/api/v1/configuration"